shagrouni/langs_string_build_test/README.md

 * Removed the first Rust version and corrected the results for Rust and C++

 Edit3:
-Ninor but effective changes to Crystal code and its results.
+Minor but effective changes to Crystal code and its results.
 Thanks to zw963 Billy.Zheng (https://github.com/zw963/langs_string_build_test/blob/main/src/cr_strbld.cr)

 Results
 -------